pszemraj/lm-api/README.md

 Typical workflow:

 1. Create `CSV`/`.xlsx`/etc. file with model queries as rows
-2. Run `lm-api` with `-i /path/to/my/queries.csv`, use `-kc` to specify the column name with the queries
+2. Run `lm-api` with `-i /path/to/my/queries.csv`, and use `-kc` to specify the column name with the queries
 3. Get completions compiled into a single markdown file!

 Queries are expected to be in a pandas-compatible format, and results are written to a text file with markdown formatting for easy viewing/sharing.